EnterpriseDB/mysql_fdw/README.md

 Where clause push-down
 ----------------------
 The latest version will push-down the foreign table where clause to the foreign server.
-The where condition on the foreign table will be executed on the foreign server hence their will be fewer rows to to bring across to PG.
+The where condition on the foreign table will be executed on the foreign server hence there will be fewer rows to to bring across to PostgreSQL.
 This is a performance feature.

 Column push-down
 ----------------